How much does a Latter-day Saint mission cost? $500 a month

-I specify that the figure above is for young men and women in the US, because mission costs vary for senior couples and for young people outside the US.
-To find out the current cost of an LDS mission outside the United States, please see your bishop or other Church leader in the country.
+Mission costs are standardized for young people in these 18 countries*, but the cost varies for senior couples and for young people outside of those countries.
+If you live outside of those 18 countries, please see your bishop or other Church leader in your country find out the current cost of a mission to find out the current cost of a mission for you.
 For senior missionaries in the United States, the average cost of a mission for couples who do not live at home is approximately $1,500 per month.
 Mission costs for senior missionaries range from $800–$4,000 per month (which includes expenses for housing, utilities, food, and transportation), but about 80% of all missions cost less than $1,800 per month.

-Young people in the church are encouraged to save money throughout their childhood and teenage years to pay for as much of their mission as they can.
+Young people in the church are encouraged to save money throughout their childhood and teenage years to pay for as much of their own mission as they can.
 Parents, family, and friends may also contribute financially to pay for a missionary’s expenses.
+See this article about the Church’s online donations website that lets you contribute to specific missionaries in your ward and around the world.
 Missionaries who cannot save the required funds may also obtain assistance from their home ward or stake, though personal and family sources of funds should be exhausted first.
 In some cases it may be better to delay a mission for a time and earn more money to pay for your mission rather than to rely heavily on others to fund your mission.
 The Lord expects that sacrifices, of both time and money, will need to be made in order to serve a mission.
 You, or anyone who makes such sacrifices, will be richly blessed by the Lord for doing so.

 Supplemental Financial Assistance

-For many countries outside the US, if authorized, there is supplemental financial support available from the Church.
+For many countries, if authorized, there is supplemental financial support available from the Church.
 If the missionary candidate cannot be supported fully from personal, family, ward or branch, or stake or district funds, then a request can be made for this financial assistance.
 Missionaries are asked not to request this special assistance until they, their family, and ward or branch and stake or district have committed themselves to provide all the financial support they can.